ctdupuis/ctdupuis/README.md

 ### Hey there, I'm Cody 👋

 - 🔭 I’m maintaining an employee portal app for Province Pharmacy
-- 🌱 I’m currently learning Node and plan to move into Java next
+- 🌱 I’m currently learning Python and Django
 - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/cody-dupuis) | [Twitter](https://twitter.com/cody_dupuis)
 - 💬 Check out my blogs on [Medium](https://ctdupuis7.medium.com)
 - ⚡ Fun fact: I like to somehow shoehorn a reference to my dog Milo in all of my side projects